 Mental wellbeing through the menopause

 Mood swings, feelings of depression, and anxiety are all very common symptoms of the menopause.
-In fact, the incidence of depression in those assigned female at birth is actually twice as high during the menopause.
+In fact, the incidence of depression in women is actually twice as high during the menopause.

-Understanding why and how the menopause affects many women’s mood and mental health is important as it provides reassurance that the symptoms are normal, and that they’re temporary.
-Plus, it can help most women identify effective ways to manage and protect their mental wellbeing during this challenging time.
+Understanding why and how the menopause affects many people's mood, and mental health is important as it provides reassurance that the symptoms are normal, and that they’re temporary.
+Plus, it can help those struggling identify effective ways to manage and protect their mental wellbeing during this challenging time.

 Why does the menopause affect my mood?